 - The vehicle was purchased fully tax-paid in its registered owner’s former country of residence

 - The vehicle has been used by its registered owner in his former country of residence for at least six months

 Cost of Shipment

 The costs will vary depending on which country you are shipping from.
-For example, if you are shipping from the USA, A-1 Auto Transport states that the costs will range from $2500 to $4200.
+If you are shipping from the USA, A-1 Auto Transport states that the costs will range from $2500 to $4200.